 Overview

-As a family sociologist and social demographer, I am motivated to understand the ways in which families shape social inequality or families are shaped by social inequality.
-My current research agenda encompasses three lines of work: 1) gender dynamics in marriage and family, 2) marital formation, dissolution, and re-partnership, and 3) unequal life chances and lives of children.
-Below, I describe each line of my research agenda in more detail and list published and working papers.
+As a family sociologist and social demographer, my primary goal is to understand how family and gender shape social inequality, with a particular emphasis on how this impact varies across different societies and time periods.
+My current research agenda comprises three areas of focus: 1) gender dynamics in marriage and family, 2) marital formation, dissolution, and repartnering, and 3) unequal life chances and experiences of children.
+Below, I provide a more detailed description of each area and list my published and working papers.

 Gender dynamics in marriage and family

 Lee, Sangsoo.
 In progress.
-"Men's and women's aversion to female hypogamy in 57 countries: Linking individual attitudes to macro-level contexts"
+"Men's and women's aversion to female breadwinning in 57 countries: Linking individual attitudes to macro-level contexts"

 Lee, Sangsoo.
 In progress.
 “Female breadwinners' health and well-being: How do individual gender attitudes and societal gender culture matter?”